niclabs/dtc/readme.md

 It has a mandatory section, called `general`, where we currently define three variables:
 * `logfile` is the absolute path where the log is going to be saved.
 If empty or undefined, the log will be printed on the stderr of the program which is using the library.
 * `dtc` represents the specific configuration used by the server.
-It defines a `messagingType` (Currently, only ZMQ), a `nodesNumber` value (the total number of nodes that are going to participate in the protocol) and a `threshold` number (the minimum number of nodes that need to sign a document to declare it as signed corectly.
+It defines a `messagingType` (Currently, only ZMQ), a `nodesNumber` value (the total number of nodes that are going to participate in the protocol) and a `threshold` number (the minimum number of nodes that need to sign a document to declare it as signed correctly.
 * `criptoki` defines the following Criptoki/PKCS#11 specific variables:
  - `manufacturerId` is the ID of the manufacturer of the HSM.
  - `model` is the model of the HSM.